Phase 39 & ARPA-R Announced

 - Lodging in a mass shelter, or in a hotel/motel or other off-site shelter facility limited to 30-days assistance per individual or household;

 - One month rent or mortgage assistance to prevent eviction or foreclosure;

 - Utility assistance for one month of service for gas, electric and water service; and

 - Supplies, including but not limited to cleaning supplies and small equipment essential to feed or shelter people, not exceeding $300 per item.

-The National EFSP Board has prepared a webinar, Overview and Guidance, Phases 37, 38 and CARES, Calendar Year 2020, to provide additional information to interested agencies.
+The National EFSP Board has prepared a webinar, Overview and Guidance: Phase 39 and ARPA-R Funding, to provide additional information to interested agencies.